austintoddj/texastwisters/src/data/events/event-02.md

 ---
-name: In-House Meet
+name: District 7 Qualifier
-description: Join us at 4pm for our annual in-house meet!
-This gives our Level 3 team a chance to experience a meet in a familiar setting.
+description: Our Level 3 team competes in the opening meet of the season in San Antonio this weekend.
+Good luck, gymnasts!
-dates: September 14
+dates: September 20
-image: '/images/events/event-02.jpg'
+image: '/images/events/usag.jpg'
 ---